0xMYsteRy/truthseeker/README.md

 ## Everything in frequencies

 The law of nature that states everything has a vibration.
-Chemistry classes taught me about atoms, and that everything is made up of atoms. <br>
+Chemistry classes taught me about atoms, and that everything is made up of atoms.
 These atoms are in a constant state of motion, and depending on the speed of these atoms, things are appear as a solid, liquid, or gas. <br>
 Sound is also a vibration and so are thoughts. <br>
-Everything that manifests itself in your life is there because it matches the vibration from your thoughts. <br>
+Everything that manifests itself in your life is there because it <b> align </b> the vibration from your thoughts. <br>
+As soon as you understand it, you are able to manifest / attract everything with your higher-self

 Thought - Thinks of this like a radio wave, some people will develope their intuition (6th sense) better than others. <br>
 Some are better at transmitting, other are better of receiving.
 So you must be very careful of transmitting and allowing other's thought go inside your head.